AndersonUniversity/evgrandprix_controller/README.md

 mbed target -g NUCLEO_L432KC
 mbed toolchain -g GCC_ARM
 ```

+## cmsis-pack-manager Issue
-This will fail to install a non-essential package (cmsis-pack-manager).
+This will fail to install a non-essential package (cmsis-pack-manager) because there is no wheel.

+Simply remove the cmsis-pack-manager line from mbed-os/requirements.txt and install with
+`pip install -r requirements.txt`

+### This approach did not work
 The package requires cargo (from rust).
 ```
 git clone https://github.com/ARMmbed/cmsis-pack-manager.git
 cd cmsis-pack-manager